ethorneloe/azure-apps-jobs-github-runners/README.md

 3. Give your app a name such as `Azure KEDA Scaled Runners`.
    The website field isn't important to get the GitHub App working, it is just there to provide an option for supplying more information about your GitHub App.
 You can just use `https://github.com` but another website might be more appropriate for your use case.
 4. This GitHub App doesn't need a webhook, so that can be left unticked.
-5. For the permissions, we will need the following depending on runner scope:
+5. Configure the following permissions depending on the scope of your runner:
    - **Repo Scope**

         - *Repository Permissions*